kubernetes/kops/docs/cli/kops_toolbox_instance-selector.md

       --node-volume-size int              Set instance volume size (in GiB) for nodes -o, --output string                     Output format.
 One of json|yaml.
-Used with the --dry-run flag. (default "yaml") --placement-group-strategy string   Placement group strategy: [cluster, partition, spread] --usage-class string                Usage class: [spot, on-demand] (default "on-demand") --vcpus int                         Number of vcpus available to the instance type. (sets --vcpus-min and -max to the same value)
+Used with the --dry-run flag. (default "yaml") --placement-group-strategy string   Placement group strategy: [cluster, partition, spread] --subnets strings                   Subnet(s) in which to create the instance group.
+One of Availability Zone like eu-west-1a or utility-eu-west-1a, --usage-class string                Usage class: [spot, on-demand] (default "on-demand") --vcpus int                         Number of vcpus available to the instance type. (sets --vcpus-min and -max to the same value)
       --vcpus-max int                     Maximum Number of vcpus available to the instance type.
 If --vcpus-min is not specified, the lower bound will be 0
       --vcpus-min int                     Minimum Number of vcpus available to the instance type.
 If --vcpus-max is not specified, the upper bound will be infinity
       --vcpus-to-memory-ratio string      The ratio of vcpus to memory in MiB.
-(Example: 1:2) --zones strings                     Availability zones or zone ids to check only EC2 capacity offered in those specific AZs
+(Example: 1:2)
 ```

 ### Options inherited from parent commands